tez-capital/docs.tez.capital_content/en/getting-started/what-is-baking.md

 ---
-title: "What is Tezos Baking"
+title: "> What is Tezos Baking"
 weight: 1
 type: docs
 summary: What is Tezos Baking?